hpi-swa-lab/godot-pronto/docs.md

 > ⚠️ make sure to call the super implementations if you override either of these, or handles will no longer work.

+##### Runtime Values

+In `ConnectionDebug.gd` you can communicate values from the game back to the engine.

 ##### Building UI

 * `EditorIcon`: a texture that will load any of the built-in icons and color it according to the configured theme.
+* In `ExpressionInspector.gd` you can specify that a property should get a GDScript code editor.

 ### Hints on Designing new Behaviors

-* Don't bundle too much.
-The idea is to give each concern its own behavior, e.g. appearance, movement, physics when falling.
-Design behaviors such that they are easy to connect to one another instead of pre-packaging them.
+* Don't bundle too much: give each concern its own behavior, e.g. appearance, movement, shooting.
+Design behaviors such that they are easy to connect to one another instead of pre-packaging them with lots of concerns.